TristanAncelet/BlogGenerator/README.md

 ## Function
 The core of this project depends on you having VimWiki installed.
 The second depends on you having bash installed as a shell.

+## What it does
+This simply automates the creation of new wiki posts and updating the index page.